WHAT ARE WORK ETHICS

 - Anticipate delays, traffic, and potential occurrences.

 d.
-The Duration of Work Ethics Last.
+How Long does Work Ethics Last.

 There were no studies located that investigated this issue.
 The repetitive and long term nature of the work ethic establishes neurotransmission paths in the brain that are likely permanent.
 For example, how long does intelligence lasts.
 Without an intervening and significant brain function loss, it is more likely than not, that the work ethic trait lasts a lifetime.

 e.
-Can Work Ethic be Inherited?
+Can Work Ethics be Inherited?